Columbia County Court Records

 Settlement Timeline

 Wisconsin Statutes require estates to be settled as soon as reasonably possible.
 The Fifth Judicial District benchmark is fourteen months from the date of initial filing.
-All estates in Columbia County are expected to be closed within this timeframe.
+All estates in Columbia County are expected to close within that timeframe.

 Searching Probate Records

-Probate case information classified as “open record” can be searched through the WCCA portal.
-Enter Columbia County and the case number, or search statewide by name.
-Some older probate records may not be available online; the State Historical Society of Wisconsin may have archived records.
+Probate case information that's classified as an open record can be searched through the WCCA portal.
+Enter Columbia County and a case number, or search statewide by name.
+Older probate records may not be available online — the State Historical Society of Wisconsin may have archived materials.

-Confidential probate-related files are not accessible through WCCA and require a court order for access.
+Confidential probate-related files don't appear in WCCA and require a court order to access.
 These include:

 - Children's and juvenile files under Chapters 48 and 938